pmcgrath/pmcgrath.github.com/_posts/2018-09-13-using-pod-security-policies-with-kubeadm.md

 ### Install flannel
 See [here](https://github.com/coreos/flannel)

-Will only be able to complete this as the *privileged* pod security policy will be exist and the flannel service account in the kube-system will be able to use
+Will only be able to complete this as the **privileged** pod security policy will now exist and the flannel service account in the kube-system will be able to use

 If using a different CNI provider you should use their installation instructions, will probably need to alter the podSubnet in the kubeadm-config.yaml file used for kubeadm init